 When making plans for your family, make sure to include your pets.
 If you are going to evacuate, bring your animal with you.
 It is never a good idea to leave your pets behind in your home.
 If you plan on getting a hotel room, consider a pet-friendly hotel.

-In Lee and Charlotte counties you do not need to register before a storm threatens for the pet shelters.
-But you do need to register before a storm in Collier county.
+If you cannot leave town, you can head to a pet shelter.
+These are for dogs and cats only.
+In Lee and Charlotte counties you do not need to register, but you do have to register before a storm in Collier County.

-For all pet shelters, you must remain in the shelter with your pets the entire time.
-You are also required to house your pet in a crate or cage and take care of them, which includes feeding and cleaning up after them.
-You will also have to show proof of current vaccinations.
-Sick animals will not be allowed in the shelters.
+If you use a pet shelter, you must bring your dog or cat along with a crate or cage, food, water and a leash.
+You will be in charge of taking care of them, and cleaning up after them.
+You will also have to show proof of current vaccinations and sick animals will not be allowed in the shelters.